Opticos/gwsl/tutorials/manual.md

 GWSL can be easily installed from the Microsoft Store.
 If it is not already installed, get it [here](ms-windows-store://pdp/?productid=9NL6KD1H33V3) or [here](	https://www.microsoft.com/store/apps/9NL6KD1H33V3).

 ### The GWSL User Interface ###
-#### The GWSL Dashboard
+#### The Dashboard

 You can open the GWSL Dashboard by clicking the GWSL icon in the Start Menu.
 Once GWSL is running, you can quickly pull up the Dashboard with ```CTRL+ALT+G``` or by clicking the "G" icon in the notification area.

-Overview: The GWSL Dashboard is the interface you can use to configure WSL machines, create shortcuts, and quickly launch apps.
+Overview: The GWSL Dashboard is where you can configure WSL machines, create shortcuts, and quickly launch apps.

 ### Configuring a WSL Distro for use with GWSL ###